Abelian ideals of maximal dimension for solvable Lie algebras: Nilpotent Lie algebras

 In a nilpotent Lie algebra $\Lg$ any subalgebra of codimension $1$ is automatically an ideal.
 Hence given an abelian subalgebra of maximal dimension $n-1$ we obtain an abelian ideal of dimension $n-1$.
 In particular, $\al(\Lg)=n-1$ for a nilpotent Lie algebra implies $\be(\Lg)=\al(\Lg)$, and we can explicitly provide such ideals.
 We are able to extend this result to the case $\al(\Lg)=n-2$.
 Given an abelian subalgebra of dimension $n-2$ we can construct an abelian ideal of dimension $n-2$.
 This is non-trivial, since the abelian subalgebra of maximal dimension $n-2$ need not be an ideal in general.
 Of course, the existence of such an ideal follows already from proposition $\ref{2.5}$, as does the equality $\al(\Lg)=\be(\Lg)$.
 However, the existence proof is not constructive.
 Our proof will be constructive and elementary, which might be more appropriate to our special situation.

-\begin{prop} Let $\Lg$ be a nilpotent Lie algebra of dimension $n$ satisfying $\al(\Lg)=n-2$.
+\begin{prop} Let $\Lg$ be a nilpotent Lie algebra of dimension $n$ over a field of characteristic zero satisfying $\al(\Lg)=n-2$.
 Then there exists an algorithm to construct an abelian ideal of dimension $n-2$ from an abelian subalgebra of dimension $n-2$.
 In particular we have $\be(\Lg)=\al(\Lg)$. \end{prop}

 \begin{proof} Let $\La$ be an abelian subalgebra of $\Lg$ of maximal dimension $n-2$.
 Choose a basis $(e_3,\ldots ,e_n)$ for $\La$.
 The normalizer of $\La$,

 is a subalgebra strictly containing $\La$.
 We may assume that $N_{\Lg}(\La)$ has dimension $n-1$, because otherwise $N_{\Lg}(\La)=\Lg$, implying that $\La$ is already an abelian ideal of maximal dimension $n-2$. \\ We may extend the basis of $\La$ to a basis $(e_1,\ldots ,e_n)$ of $\Lg$, such that $N_{\Lg}(\La)=\langle e_2,\ldots ,e_n\rangle$.
 Because $N_{\Lg}(\La)$ has codimension $1$, it is an ideal in $\Lg$.
 In particular we have